enst80/mediawiki-extensions-Auth_remoteuser/README.md

   automatically logged-in user is allowed to logout (because he will be logged-in automatically again with the next request).
 But maybe your remote source should handle that logout (so that with the next request there isn't a remote user name provided anymore to this extension).
-So setup an appropriate logout url to the following key value array, which evaluates the following key(s):
+  Set an appropriate url to one of the following keys of the associative array `wgAuthRemoteuserUserUrls`:
-  * `logout` - Provide a different url for the logout button in the personals url bar.
-Accepts a string or a closure, which receives the following parameters:
+  * `logout` - Provide a redirect url for the user logout.
+Depending on your other extension configuration settings this will either replace the link of the logout button in the users personals url bar or redirect after a call to the special page `Special:UserLogout`.
-    * `$metadata` - same as first parameter for `UserPrefs` closures
-    * `&$personalurls` - array of link objects in personal urls bar
-    * `&$title` - title of current page
-    * `$skin` - current skin
+    Accepts a string or a closure.
+If of type closure, then it should return a string with a valid url (either external or internal).
+The closure gets as first parameter the same array as closures for the user preferences (see description there).

   Examples: